TrackMyIndoorWorkout/FTMSServer/README.md

 The MVP (Minimum Viable Product) supports Linux right now, and requires some tech savviness to set up.
 Here is how I use it:
 1. I tether my phone to my laptop via USB.
 2. I start the server code on my laptop (currently binds to localhost port 65432).
-2. I port forward the 65432 port from my laptop to my phone where I run the Track My Indoor Workout via `adb` (Android Debugger).
+2. I port forward the 65432 port from my laptop to my phone where I run the Track My Indoor Workout via `adb reverse tcp:65432 tcp:65432` (Android Debugger).
+This way the phone's localhost 65432 port will be forwarded to the laptop's 65432.
 See https://android.stackexchange.com/questions/66564/port-forwarding-during-usb-tethering
-3. I specify the localhost and that forwarded port endpoint as the server on my phone.
+3. I specify `127.0.0.1:65432` TCP endpoint as the server on my phone (which is actually the forwarded server from my laptop).
 4. After that the workout should be relayed.
-The extra BLE peripheral will show up in the scans as named "Indoor Bike" and will have an 0x1826 FTMS service with a 0x2AD2 Indoor Bike characteristic which will stream the workout live.
+The extra BLE peripheral will show up in the BLE scans as device named "Indoor Bike" and will have an 0x1826 FTMS service with a 0x2AD2 Indoor Bike characteristic which will stream the workout live.